 In an internet of billions of pages, hundreds of millions of blog posts and many more millions of articles, content is as common as grains of sand on a beach.
 Even this particular article does better for me as a podcast than a blog post simply because SEO is so heavily written-about and so commonly referenced as a title and topic that I will probably never rank well internationally for it.
 But I do rank well in my region, and that’s what is most important to me.
 Especially in my hometown of Darwin where most of my client base is.

 The fact is that, by publishing your content on multiple platforms and in multiple places, you are creating additional “authority” for your work.
 With it appearing in multiple websites and blogs, all referencing you as the source and linking back to your original post, you are creating a web of credibility in places like LinkedIn, Medium, Tumblr (though that might be a bit of stretch!) and wherever you manage to get your stuff published.
 So duplicate away all you like – just make sure that you’re not duplicating your blog posts on your own website.
 That is something that Google definitely doesn’t like!

-When you do go looking for a local search engine optimisation expert, see how they rank for the things that they say they do.
+When you do go looking for a local search engine optimisation expert or search engine marketing agencies, see how they rank for the things that they say they do.
 If you find them quite easy when looking for an SEO specialist in your area, but not on the map in Google, then they’re worth looking for.
 Then look at their site and make sure that they are pretty up to date around the things I’ve mentioned here.